 Competitors: the Student National Championships competition grade divisions i.e., C, B, and A classes are intended for participants with <1.5, <2.5, >2.5 years of experience respectively.
 If a competitor’s Taekwondo grade does not match their actual level of experience (e.g., having prior martial art/ combat sport experience) you must bring this to the organiser’s attention when submitting your Entry Form; teams may request that a competitor be allowed to enter a higher class division than their current grade.
 If a competitor holds different Taekwondo grades with different Taekwondo organisations they must enter at their highest grade.
 Competitors must never enter a division lower than that of their highest Taekwondo grade.
 Competitors entering sparring events must have suitable prior training experience in the discipline they are entering.
 Note that 10th Kup (ungraded/white belt) students are not eligible to enter sparring events.
 Competitors may only use flexible tape to affix clothing rather than pins and must not wear nail varnish or jewellery, including any kind of piercings jewellery.
 Competitors hereby confirm that they have received appropriate training and experience, are fit and able to enter, and agree to accept the decisions of the organisers and their officials as final.

 Coaches: All sparring competitors must have an experienced coach in their corner during their matches.
 Coaches may be employees of their university, player coaches, or other experienced practitioners.
 The club president/ captain (or individual in the case of independent entries) must nominate only individuals with the necessary training and experience to fulfill the role when submitting their entries.
 Coaches must wear smart sports clothing; player coaches must cover their doboks with sports jackets.
+From 1st January 2018 all volunteer corner judges will be required to have passed the online coaches test (this is short and simple).
 Coaches are expected to set an example to their teams and are required to remain composed and show good sportsmanship at all times.
 All nominated coaches hereby confirm that they have appropriate training and experience, are fit and able to coach, and agree to accept the decisions of the organisers and their officials as final.